Open Source Software. What is in a poke?

 From the API, we can get Contributors, Watchers, Stargazers, and the users who created Issues or Pull Requests or added comments.

 However, what about commits?
 GitHub has restricted information about commits to the previous year’s data, but it’s not a big deal for our research.
 Let’s move on.

 For comparison, I decided to pick several projects with a different number of downloads from RubyGems and chose these parameters:

-To get the full picture we will need to look at both all time data and data from the previous year only.
+To get the full picture, we’ll need to look at both all time data and data from the previous year only.

 For the research I picked the following projects:

 - bundler, rack (from RubyGems Top 10)

 - gon, facets, dry-types, dry-validation, hanami (popular projects, lower than Top 500)

 - bundler-audit, git-deploy, i18n_tools, ruby-reports (little-known projects)